 Shoot!
 It’s something we all need in this “skip breakfast” century!
 We demand so much out of our bodies and give so little back.
 A healthy hearty breakfast is a GREAT way to start the day.

 These can be eaten in the car on the way to school, or work.
 You can serve them at home with salsa or sour cream.
 Big bonus…NO KITCHEN CLEAN UP every morning!
-You do it once and your done!
+You do it once and you’re done!

 Remember your choice of fillings are unlimited.
 If the birds at your Nest prefer Ham…switch out the meats for ham.
 Just want egg…just make egg and cheese.
 They are totally customizable.
 Which is great!